Gilbert Gapay: Military career

 On July 29, 2020, he was named as the new Chairman of the Joint Chiefs, the highest post in the AFP, and took helm on his post on August 3, 2020, replacing his classmate Felimon Santos Jr. Gapay is the 54th AFP Chief of Staff, and the 8th under Duterte's administration since 2016.
 He earned his fourth star, and was promoted to the rank of General on October 7, 2020.
-He retired from military service oon February 4, 2021, after reaching the mandatory military retirement age of 56.
+He retired from military service on February 4, 2021, after reaching the mandatory military retirement age of 56.
 He was replaced by the Chief of the Philippine Army and Medal of Valor awardee, Lieutenant General Cirilito Sobejana.